|Allegro CL version 10.1|

 keyword argument, and must be defined at the time the macro

 expansion is executed.
 At that time this conversion function will

 be called and will receive the lisp-name specified, as well as the

 empty list of

 (:void) means 0 arguments are explicitly required (also as in C).

 Otherwise a list of argument specifications.
 See Note 1: Argument Specifications after the table.

 Default: the foreign type

 A foreign type (defined by def-foreign-type)

-A list of a foreign type and a Lisp type (and an optional
+A list of a foreign type and a Lisp type.
+Example:

 |This argument specifies how the value returned